 UAD Oxide Tape

-UAD’s cheapy/light/downsize version of tape emulation.
-But wait… it uses the exact amount of DSP resources that the Studer A800 uses.
+UAD’s Oxide Tape, the cheapy/light/downsize version of tape emulation.
+But wait… it uses the exact amount of DSP resources that the UAD Studer A800 uses.
 How can that be?

 It would be nice if it actually was a lighter version of the Studer, but it’s not lighter just less control.
 Still, the Oxide is cheaper and you don’t have to tweak it if that’s not your thing.